phamphihungbk/go-graphql-api/README.md

 ## Project Targets:
 - Get used to Go and GraphQL concepts.
-- Can understand how GraphQl operate.
+- Can understand how GraphQL operate.
 - Difference between GraphQL and API.
 - Best practices for GraphQL and Golang.